high oxalate foods list

 Who Needs to Follow a High Oxalate Foods List?

-People who have calcium oxalate kidney stones may need to cut back how much oxalate they eat.
-It is important to remember that poring over these high oxalate foods lists is probably unnecessary.
-The other pieces of a healthy kidney stone diet (limiting sodium & sugar, keeping protein to appropriate amounts and including enough calcium) are more effective at kidney stone prevention compared to strict oxalate restriction.(2) In fact, the DASH diet, which actually promotes many traditional high oxalate foods like nuts, seeds and whole grains, has been shown to reduce the risk of kidney stones.(3)
+The other pieces of a healthy kidney stone diet (limiting sodium & sugar, keeping protein to appropriate amounts, eating enough calcium and getting in plenty of fruits and veggies) are more effective at kidney stone prevention compared to strict oxalate restriction.(2) In fact, the DASH diet, which actually promotes many traditional high oxalate foods like nuts, seeds and whole grains, has been shown to reduce the risk of kidney stones.(3)

 But I Still Have Questions About the High Oxalate Foods List!